-In a large mixing bowl, add the meaty mixture, the 1 cup cooked brown rice, the flax eggs, and 3 tbsp of the tomato sauce.
+- In a large mixing bowl, add the meaty mixture, the 1 cup cooked brown rice, the flax eggs, and 3 tablespoon of the tomato sauce.
 Stir until fully combined and it becomes solid and sticky.

 - To make the leaves easier to roll, hold a leaf up and with a paring knife, trim the outside edge of the core of the leaf.